 Testing divine unity and consistency

 On the criterion of theological coherence, the traditions diverge significantly.
 Trinitarian Christianity introduces a complexity into the concept of God that has generated centuries of doctrinal dispute and requires careful philosophical management to maintain consistency.
 Hinduism encompasses forms of polytheism, monism, and monotheism that make it difficult to evaluate as a single claim.
-Buddhism, at its philosophical core, is not theistic in the standard sense and makes no claim to revelation from a Creator God.
+Buddhism, at its philosophical core, is non-theistic in the standard sense and makes no claim to revelation from a Creator God.

 Testing preservation and public form

 Revelation for all of humanity must reach all of humanity in an examinable form.
 The Quran occupies an unusual position here.
-It was recited publicly from the first moment of its revelation, memorised by large numbers of companions during the Prophet’s lifetime, compiled into a written text within years of his death, and standardised under Uthman ibn Affan within two decades.
+It was recited publicly from the first moment of its revelation, memorised by large numbers of companions during the Prophet’s lifetime, compiled into a written text within years of his death, and standardised under ʿUthmān ibn ʿAffān within two decades.
 The manuscript tradition is extraordinarily stable compared to any other ancient religious text, including the Hebrew Bible and the New Testament, both of which show significant variation across manuscripts and have undergone well-documented processes of compilation and revision.

 Testing universality of address

 Judaism’s identity is bound to a specific ethnic lineage in a way that limits its universal reach.
 Christianity’s universalism came through Paul’s revision of Jewish law and has historically been entangled with specific political and cultural forms in ways that complicate its universal claim.
-Islam’s claim is explicit and consistent from the beginning: the Quran addresses “O humanity” and “O mankind” across its verses, not one people within humanity.
-Muhammad was sent as a mercy to the worlds, not to one world within the worlds.
+Islam’s claim is explicit and consistent from the beginning: the Quran addresses yā ayyuhā al-nās (“O humanity”) and yā banī Ādam (“O children of Adam”) across its verses, rather than addressing one people within humanity.
+Muḥammad was sent in the Quran’s own description as a mercy to all the worlds:

 The conclusion is not forced, but it is directional